-However, a Green New Deal for Durham does include substantial expenditures for new infrastructure and programs, particularly for schools.
-These expenditures are needed due to the poor policies carried out by GOP-led federal and state governments, in particular those that underfund our public schools and seek to privatize the school system at great cost to parents, teachers, and society as a whole.
+However, a Green New Deal for Durham does envision public expenditures for new infrastructure and programs, particularly for public buildings, services, and spaces.
+These expenditures are needed due to the poor policies carried out by GOP-led federal and state governments, in particular those that underfund our cities and seek to privatize public programs at great cost to quality of life.

 Will any of these policies make my taxes go up?

-Land use reform and growth management will finally advance greater fiscal balance, which our leaders have long overlooked.
-Federal and state tax cuts that shift resources away from public goods and toward wealthy households and major corporations.
-Some local school bonds may need to be issued that could increase taxes.
-In collaboration with the city, initiatives will be carried out to reduce tax burdens on low wealth households, particularly in gentrifying neighborhoods.
+Land use reform and growth management will finally begin to advance greater fiscal balance in the built environment.
+Federal and state tax cuts have shifted resources away from public goods and toward wealthy households and major corporations so, some bonds may need to be issued that could increase taxes.
+In collaboration with the city, initiatives will be carried out to reduce tax burdens on low wealth households, threatened by displacement from their neighborhoods.

 What does carbon neutral mean?

 Carbon neutral means having a net-zero carbon footprint.
 In other words, a carbon-neutral community emits the same amount of carbon that it captures.
 Cars and trucks emit enormous amounts of carbon into the atmosphere by burning fossil fuels.
 Homes, businesses, and industries use energy that comes mostly from nuclear, coal, and gas-fired power plants.
 Carbon is captured through trees and vegetation.

 How do you expect to implement any of this as a City Councilor?